tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/2/LessonPlan.md

 Open the slideshow and provide a brief overview of the `groupby` function.

 * A common technique in data analysis is to summarize data by grouping similar values.
 One example is grouping sales data by country.
-In our case, we may want to group data by the stock ticker and count, sum, or average the results per stock.
+In our case, we may want to group data by the stock ticker.
+Once the data is grouped, a count, sum, or average can be performed on the result.

-* The `groupby` function operates by segmenting a dataset into groups.
-Once the groups are created, a function or operation can be executed against each group (e.g., addition).
-The results for each group are then combined together to create the final output.
+* The `groupby` function segments data into groups.
+Once groups are created, a function or operation can be executed against each group (e.g., addition).

-* Data must be grouped using `groupby` before the values in each group can be aggregated respectively.
+* Data must be grouped using `groupby` before the values in each group can be aggregated.
 This ensures data is aggregated at the group level rather than the column level.

-Demonstrate how to use the `groupby` function.
-Live code the following examples.
+Transition to providing students a demo of how to use the `groupby` function.
+Open the [starter file](Activities/05-Ins_Groupby/Unsolved/groupby.ipynb), and live code the following examples.

-* A DataFrame can be grouped by any Series that contains repeating values or categories.
-To group data, use the `groupby` function.
+* To group data, use the `groupby` function against a non-unique column.
 The `groupby` function accepts a Series name as an argument.
 Users can also specify a return column with brackets, `[]`.

   ```python
   # Group by crypto data by cryptocurrency